nhs-england-tools/notify-msteams-action/README.md

 - message-title - the title for your message - this will be displayed in the notification
 - message-text - the text for your message - this will be displayed in the notification
 - message-colour - The colour to use for the header line in the notification
+- link - optional if required provide a link to be presented in the notification

 ## Architecture